 What if You Can’t Control Your Outcomes?

-As I’ve been saying to all of the teachers that I have been working with closely over the past several weeks, you need to know at the end of the day you can only do what you can do.
+As I’ve been saying to all of the teachers that I have been worked with, you need to know at the end of the day you can only do what you can do.
 It doesn’t matter what kind of initiatives or requirements are being thrust at you, you can’t control whether or not a child is going to do their work at home or if they’re going to be preoccupied due to illness or an employment type situation.
 Technology will fail, lessons will not go as planned, and other scenarios that you simply can’t make up will occur.

 Shifting Your Mindset